Pramita-bit/AI-Wellbeing-Research/README.md

 ##  Disclaimer

-This project is part of an academic dissertation and is shared for educational and research purposes only.
+This project is part of an academic research project and is shared for educational and research purposes only.
 Data should not be reused without permission.

 ---